-ACSC Australian Cyber Security Centre, the Australian Government's lead agency for cyber security Brute force attack (compromised credentials) This is when automated software is used to generate a large number of consecutive guesses as to the value of the desired data (for example, passwords) Business email compromise (BEC) BEC is a targeted form of phishing.
+ASD and ACSC Australian Cyber Security Centre , the Australian Government's lead agency for cyber security which operates within the Australian Signals Directorate Agency (ASD) Brute force attack (compromised credentials) This is when automated software is used to generate many consecutive guesses as to the value of the desired data (for example, passwords) Business email compromise (BEC) BEC is a targeted form of phishing.
 Criminals target organisations and try to scam an individual to provide money or goods, using a fraudulent email within the business.
 Criminals also target employees to reveal important business information.
-Cyber incident This is an incident or attack that targets computer information systems, infrastructure, computer networks, or personal computer devices Distributed Denial of Service (DDoS) This is when a threat actor (hacker) sends huge amounts of data to a network at once to effectively paralyse it Firewall This is software that automatically blocks certain traffic to a network (for example, pop-up blockers) Intrusion detection system This is software that monitors a network and sends alerts when it discovers suspicious activity Logs/logging This is an audit record of activity on an organisation's software or system Malware This is software which is specifically designed to disrupt, damage, or gain unauthorised access to a computer system Multi-factor authentication (MFA) This is a security measure that requires two or more proofs of identity to grant you access, typically a combination of something the user knows (PIN, secret question), something you have (card, token) or something you are (fingerprint or other biometric)
+Cyber incident This is an unauthorised impairment or attack that targets computer information systems, infrastructure, computer networks, or personal computer devices Cyber Incident Review Board (CIRB) The independent statutory advisory body established to conduct post-incident reviews on a no-fault basis, after a cyber security incident has been voluntarily shared with the ASD Distributed Denial of Service (DDoS) This is when a threat actor (hacker) sends huge amounts of data to a network at once to effectively paralyse it Firewall This is software that automatically blocks certain traffic to a network (for example, pop-up blockers)

-OAIC This is the Office of the Australian Information Commissioner, the Australian Government regulator for privacy and freedom of information Phishing This is an attack in which the target is contacted by email or text message by someone posing as a legitimate institution to lure individuals into providing personal information, sensitive information or passwords Ransomware This is a type of malicious software designed to block access to data or a computer system until a sum of money is paid or other conditions are met Spear phishing This is when a phishing attack (for example, emails and text messages) is highly targeted to the recipient Social engineering This is an attack that relies heavily on human interaction to manipulate people into breaking normal security procedures and best practices in order to gain access to systems, networks or physical locations Spyware This is software installed on a computer to secretly monitor the user's activities Threat actor This is an individual or organisation that conducts malicious activity, such as cyber espionage, cyber-attacks or cyber-enabled crime
+Intrusion detection system This is software that monitors a network and sends alerts when it discovers suspicious activity Logs/logging This is an audit record of activity on an organisation's software or system Malware This is software which is specifically designed to disrupt, damage, or gain unauthorised access to a computer system Multi-factor authentication (MFA) This is a security measure that requires two or more proofs of identity to grant you access, typically a combination of something the user knows (PIN, secret question), something you have (card, token) or something you are (fingerprint or other biometric) National Cyber Security Coordinator The National Cyber Security Coordinator leads the whole of Government in the coordination and triaging of action in its response to significant cyber security incidents.
+OAIC This is the Office of the Australian Information Commissioner, the Australian Government regulator for privacy and freedom of information Phishing This is an attack in which the target is contacted by email or text message by someone posing as a legitimate institution to lure individuals into providing personal information, sensitive information or passwords Ransomware This is a type of malicious software designed to block access to data or a computer system until a sum of money is paid or other conditions are met Ransomware payment Where a demand is made of the reporting a business that is subject to the law and it, provides or is aware that another business has provided on their behalf, a payment or benefit that is directly related to the demand.
+Spear phishing This is when a phishing attack (for example, emails and text messages) is highly targeted to the recipient Smart devices Smart devices, also called 'internet of things (IoT) devices' are everyday items that are capable of internet or network connectivity (for example, payment terminals, drones, security cameras and smart televisions) Social engineering This is an attack that relies heavily on human interaction to manipulate people into breaking normal security procedures and best practices in order to gain access to systems, networks or physical locations Spyware This is software installed on a computer to secretly monitor the user's activities Threat actor This is an individual or organisation that conducts malicious activity, such as cyber espionage, cyber-attacks or cyber-enabled crime